11 Ways to Score Free Stuff on Amazon — And Not Just From Product Reviews

 Reviewing products is one of the prime ways to get Amazon freebies.
 We offer some tips and tricks to be successful.

-1. Get Invited to Be a Vine Reviewer
+1. Get Invited to be a Vine Reviewer By Writing More (and Better) Reviews

-The early days of Amazon reviewing was like the Wild West — companies sent out free products or other compensation in exchange for positive reviews, despite the actual quality of the item.
+The early days of Amazon reviewing was like the Wild West, with far less regulation — companies sent out free products or other compensation in exchange for positive reviews, despite the actual quality of the item.
 Unsurprisingly, this led to companies manipulating reviews and “earning” inflated scores for subpar products.
 Amazon responded in 2016 by prohibiting incentivized reviews, with the exception being those facilitated through Amazon Vine.

-In this program, companies send Amazon products which they distribute to trusted reviewers for free.
-Then, Vine identifies the most helpful and trusted reviewers (Vine Voices) and invites them to give their opinions on new and pre-release products.
-Voices aren’t under any pressure to post positive reviews, and sometimes aren’t even required to write one.
+In this program, companies send Amazon products that they distribute to trusted reviewers for free.
+Then, Vine identifies the most helpful and trusted reviewers and invites them to give their opinions on new and pre-release products.
+Now called Vine Voices.
+These reviewers aren’t under any pressure to post positive reviews, and sometimes aren’t even required to write one.

 2. Use Influencer (or Micro-Influencer) Status for Freebies